15 Reasons You Can’t Trust Esther Hicks

 Belittling conventional medicine, Esther — as Abraham — said that a near immediate return to health is possible.
 Just change your vibrations.
 It would take as little as an afternoon, she said.

 While she blames victims of cancer for not getting their vibrations right, she’s silent on Jerry.
 He slept next to Abraham for 25 years.
-Esther described him as better at managing his vibration of anyone alive.
+Esther described Jerry as better at managing his vibration than anyone else alive.

 But then, he died.